Best-Rated Refrigerators

 How we rate fridges

 Our review compares fridges on customer satisfaction, so you can discover what other Kiwis think about our compared refrigerator brands before you go ahead and make a purchase.
-Think of it like asking hundreds of your closest mates which make of fridge they think is best!
+Think of it like asking hundreds of your closest friends, family and colleagues which make of fridge they think is best!

 • The outcomes reported in these ratings are measured via accredited research panels managed by Qualtrics.